thenaterhood/heartbeat/README.md

 This started as a means of learning some basic socket fun and python threading.
 Next up for this:

--Code cleanup.
+- Code cleanup.
 Things can probably be reworked and written better.
--More notifiers.
+- More notifiers.
--Better security (make the secret string actually secret) -Remember the devices on the network to avoid the "found a new heartbeat" spam when starting the monitor
+- Better security (make the secret string actually secret)
+- Remember the devices on the network to avoid the "found a new heartbeat" spam when starting the monitor
--Potentially, more features (but seriously, dead simple can be nice)
+- Potentially, more features (but seriously, dead simple can be nice)

 License
 ============